GUIDE 2024

 Conclusion

-The tools and best practices will help you to get started with writing your first API documentation in no time.
-However, you need to consider your target audience, their technical understanding, and the reason for writing this documentation.
+The tools and best practices will help you quickly start writing your first API documentation.
+However, you must consider your target audience, their technical understanding, and the reason for writing this documentation.

-Now that you have a good understanding of what API documentation is and how to write one, it is time to start developing yours.
-Writing the documentation isn’t rocket science, but as suggested earlier, it is better to hire technical writers for this task.
+Now that you understand API documentation and how to write it, it is time to start developing yours.
+Writing the documentation isn’t rocket science, but as suggested earlier, hiring technical writers for this task is better.